softwareliberationarmy/repo-man/readme.md

 *

 ## NOTES
-* Perf of commit history querying is super slow.
-Add a switch that doesn't query history unless the chart type requires it
 * Rather than trying to capture every single file extension, let's only include the file extensions we're concerned about (known code file extensions)
 *